 Dual Glycan receptor chimeric vectors

-New viral strains can be evolved to recognize different host glycans through mutagenesis and experimental adaptation.
-However, re-assortants generally harbor mutations that affect viral binding to a single class of carbohydrate receptors.
-In this filing we describe the rational design and synthesis of a novel class of adeno-associated viruses (AAV) that exploit two distinct glycan receptors for cell entry.
-A prototypical dual glycan binding AAV strain was engineered by “grafting” an orthogonal galactose (Gal) binding footprint from AAV serotype 9 onto the heparan sulfate (HS) binding AAV serotype 2.
-The resulting chimera, AAV2G9, interchangeably exploits Gal and HS as evidenced by competitive inhibition assays with lectins and glycans.
+New AAV capsids can be evolved to recognize different host glycans through mutagenesis and experimental adaptation.
+These AAV capsid mutations affect viral binding to cells with carbohydrate receptors.
+So, we described the rational design and synthesis of a novel class of adeno-associated viruses (AAV) that exploit two distinct glycan receptors for cell entry.
+A prototypical dual glycan binding AAV strain was engineered by “grafting” a galactose (Gal) binding footprint from AAV serotype 9 onto the heparan sulfate binding AAV serotype 2.
+The resulting chimera, AAV2G9, interchangeably exploits Gal and HS as evidenced by competitive inhibition assays with lectins and glycans (Shen S., 2013).
 Further, AAV2G9 mediates rapid onset and sustained, higher transgene expression in vivo compared to parental AAV serotypes.
 In addition to demonstrating the modularity of glycan receptor footprints on viruses, our approach provides design parameters to upgrade the current AAV vector toolkit for clinical gene therapy.